hashgraph/hedera-improvement-proposal/HIP/hip-0000-nft-standard.md

 		// Can only contain trait types for rarity calculation {
 			"trait_type": "name of trait (required)",
-			"value": "value for this trait - Allowed types: string, integer, number, boolean (required)", "max_value": "maximum possible value for this trait (optional)" }
+			"display_type": "how to represent the value of this trait (optional)", "value": "value for this trait - Allowed types: string, integer, number, boolean (required)", "max_value": "maximum possible value for this trait (optional)" }